viktorasm/maya-tdd-toolkit-sampleproject/readme.md

 ## testMayaLaunchEnvironment

-When maya gets launched, a copy of this folder will be created to be used as Maya home dir.
-Don't version-control the copy, but keep a copy of this one, and update as needed to have Maya configured just the way you want it for tests.
-In this projects case, we've just disabled all plugins, for example.
+When Maya gets launched, a copy of this folder will be created to be used as Maya home dir.
+Don't version-control the copy, but definitely include this one, and update as needed to have Maya configured just the way you want it for tests.
+In this project's case, we've disabled all plugins.

 The folder now only contains a setup for 2015 maya, should be enough to illustrate idea.